BGT-PAPER-2Raw .mdPDFLaTeX

 4.2 Sovereign Behavior

 El Salvador holds 7,529 BTC with daily purchases and geothermal mining (Bitcoin Treasuries, 2025).
-Singapore issued 13 digital payment token licenses in 2024 (MAS, 2024).
+Singapore issued 13 digital payment token licenses in 2024 (Monetary Authority of Singapore, 2024).
 Argentina received $91.1 billion in cryptocurrency value amid 143% inflation (Chainalysis, 2024).
 These observations are consistent with sovereign defection from the Stay coalition (Hash, 2026a, Theorem 2).

 4.3 Settlement Efficiency